 - They may itch or burn

-- Actinic keratosis on the lips present as constant dry lips, possibly with white scale that resembles peeling lips.
+- Actinic keratosis on the lips presents as constant dry lips, possibly with a white scale that resembles peeling lips.
 TIP: Lips that frequently crack or bleed may not just be dry.
 If a lip is heavily sun-damaged then the cracking or bleeding may be a sign of AK or skin cancer.

-Since there are many clinical variants of AKs, it is best to consult a board certified dermatologist if you suspect a lesion.
+Since there are many clinical variants of AKs, it is best to consult a board-certified dermatologist if you suspect a lesion.

 The incredible disappearing actinic keratosis: actinic keratosis can be present for days or weeks or even longer then flake off, leaving no sign of the previously damaged skin.
 The skin could feel smooth, with even color and texture.
 Often, the AKs will reappear randomly or when the person goes back into the sun.
-Despite the fact that the previously noticeable AKs have seemingly disappeared, a person should still seek a board certified dermatologist for evaluations.
+Despite the fact that the previously noticeable AKs have seemingly disappeared, a person should still seek a board-certified dermatologist for evaluations.
 AKs are a sign of badly sun damaged skin and are considered warning signs for future skin cancer development and the need for surveillance and skin exams.